ibm-cloud-docs/openshift/openshift_storage_odf_sat.md

 ## Creating your storage cluster
 {: #odf-sat-deploy-crd}

-To create an ODF storage cluster in your VPC cluster or your {{site.data.keyword.satelliteshort}} cluster by using dynamic provisioning for your storage volumes, you can create a custom resource to specify storage device details.
+To create an ODF storage cluster in your {{site.data.keyword.satelliteshort}} cluster by using dynamic provisioning for your storage volumes, you can create a custom resource to specify storage device details.
 {: shortdesc}

 If you want to use an {{site.data.keyword.cos_full_notm}} service instance as your default backing store, make sure that you [created the service instance](#odf-create-cos-sat), and created the Kubernetes secret in your cluster.
 When you create the ODF CRD in your cluster, ODF looks for a secret named `ibm-cloud-cos-creds` to set up the default backing store that uses your {{site.data.keyword.cos_short}} HMAC credentials.
 {: note}

+If you enabled the add-on from the CLI and did not include the `ocsDeploy=true` parameter, complete the following steps to create a storage cluster CRD to deploy ODF.
+If you enabled the add-on from the [{{site.data.keyword.openshiftshort}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external} or from the CLI and set `ocsDeploy=true`, you don't need to create a CRD.

 1. Create a custom resource called `OcsCluster`.
 Save one of the following custom resource definition files on your local machine and edit it to include the name of the custom storage class that you created earlier as the `monStorageClassName` and `osdStorageClassName` parameters.
 For more information about the `OcsCluster` parameters, see the [parameter reference](/docs/openshift?topic=openshift-deploy-odf-vpc#odf-vpc-param-ref).

-    **Example custom resource definition for installing ODF on all worker nodes**
+    Example custom resource definition for installing ODF on all worker nodes.
     ```yaml
     apiVersion: ocs.ibm.io/v1
     kind: OcsCluster
     metadata:
-        name: ocscluster-vpc
+        name: ocscluster # Kubernetes resource names can't contain capital letters or special characters.
+Enter a name for your resource that uses only lowercase letters, numbers, `-` or `.`
     spec:
       monStorageClassName: <monStorageClassName> # For multizone clusters, specify a storage class with a waitForFirstConsumer volume binding mode
       monSize: <monSize>
       osdStorageClassName: <osdStorageClassName> # For multizone clusters, specify a storage class with a waitForFirstConsumer volume binding mode
       osdSize: <osdSize> # The OSD size is the total storage capacity of your storage cluster
       numOfOsd: 1
       billingType: advanced
       ocsUpgrade: false
     ```
     {: codeblock}

-    **Example custom resource definition for installing ODF only on specified worker nodes**
+    Example custom resource definition for installing ODF only on specified worker nodes
     ```yaml
     apiVersion: ocs.ibm.io/v1
     kind: OcsCluster
     metadata:
         name: ocscluster-sat
     spec:
       monStorageClassName: <monStorageClassName> # For multizone clusters, specify a storage class with a waitForFirstConsumer volume binding mode
       monSize: <monSize>
       osdStorageClassName: <osdStorageClassName> # For multizone clusters, specify a storage class with a waitForFirstConsumer volume binding mode
       osdSize: <osdSize> # The OSD size is the total storage capacity of your storage cluster
       numOfOsd: 1
       billingType: advanced
       ocsUpgrade: false
       workerNodes: # Specify the private IP addresses of the worker nodes that you want to use.
         - <workerNodes> # To get a list worker nodes, run `oc get nodes`.
         - <workerNodes>
         - <workerNodes>
     ```
     {: codeblock}

-    **Example custom resource for installing ODF on all worker nodes**
+    Example custom resource for installing ODF on all worker nodes.
     ```yaml
     apiVersion: ocs.ibm.io/v1
     kind: OcsCluster
     metadata:
-        name: ocscluster
+        name: ocscluster # Kubernetes resource names can't contain capital letters or special characters.
+Enter a name for your resource that uses only lowercase letters, numbers, `-` or `.`
     spec:
       monStorageClassName: localfile
       monSize: 20Gi
       osdStorageClassName: localblock
       osdSize: "1"
       numOfOsd: 1
       billingType: advanced
       ocsUpgrade: false
       monDevicePaths:
         - <device-by-id> # Example: /dev/disk/by-id/scsi-0000000a00a00a00000a0aa000a00a0a0-part1
         - <device-by-id> # Example: /dev/disk/by-id/scsi-1111111a11a11a11111a1aa111a11a1a1-part1
         - <device-by-id> # Example: /dev/disk/by-id/scsi-2222222a22a22a22222a2aa222a22a2a2-part1
       osdDevicePaths:
         - <device-by-id> # Example: /dev/disk/by-id/scsi-0000000a00a00a00000a0aa000a00a0a0-part2
         - <device-by-id> # Example: /dev/disk/by-id/scsi-1111111a11a11a11111a1aa111a11a1a1-part2
         - <device-by-id> # Example: dev/disk/by-id/scsi-2222222a22a22a22222a2aa222a22a2a2-part2
     ```
     {: codeblock}

-    **Example custom resource for installing ODF only on certain worker nodes**
+    Example custom resource for installing ODF only on certain worker nodes.

     ```yaml
     apiVersion: ocs.ibm.io/v1
     kind: OcsCluster
     metadata:
-        name: ocscluster
+        name: ocscluster # Kubernetes resource names can't contain capital letters or special characters.
+Enter a name for your resource that uses only lowercase letters, numbers, `-` or `.`
     spec:
       monStorageClassName: localfile
       monSize: 20Gi
       osdStorageClassName: localblock
       osdSize: "1"
       numOfOsd: 1
       billingType: advanced
       ocsUpgrade: false
       monDevicePaths:
         - <device-by-id> # Example: /dev/disk/by-id/scsi-0000000a00a00a00000a0aa000a00a0a0-part1
         - <device-by-id> # Example: /dev/disk/by-id/scsi-1111111a11a11a11111a1aa111a11a1a1-part1
         - <device-by-id> # Example: /dev/disk/by-id/scsi-2222222a22a22a22222a2aa222a22a2a2-part1
       osdDevicePaths:
         - <device-by-id> # Example: /dev/disk/by-id/scsi-0000000a00a00a00000a0aa000a00a0a0-part2
         - <device-by-id> # Example: /dev/disk/by-id/scsi-1111111a11a11a11111a1aa111a11a1a1-part2
         - <device-by-id> # Example: dev/disk/by-id/scsi-2222222a22a22a22222a2aa222a22a2a2-part2
       workerNodes: # Specify the private IP addresses of each worker node where you want to install OCS.
         - <workerNodes> # To get a list worker nodes, run `oc get nodes`.
         - <workerNodes>
         - <workerNodes>
     ```
     {: codeblock}

-3. Save the file and create the `OcsCluster` custom resource to your cluster.
+1. Save the file and create the `OcsCluster` custom resource to your cluster.
     ```sh
     oc create -f <ocs-cluster-filename>.yaml
     ```
     {: pre}

-4. Verify that your `OcsCluster` is running.
+1. Verify that your `OcsCluster` is running.
     ```sh
-    oc describe ocscluster ocscluster-vpc
+    oc describe ocscluster ocscluster
     ```
     {: pre}